juntylpro1/secure-enterprise/custom-basic.md

 {: #basic-custom-config}
 {: step}

-Now, you want to make sure that users of your customized architecture must specify an existing SSH key and can deploy it from only US regions and.
+Now, you want to make sure that users of your new configuration must specify an existing SSH key and can deploy it from only US regions.
 To do so, update the variable information in the configuration section of the `ibm_catalog.json` file.

 1. In the `configuration` section of the `ibm_catalog.json` file, find the following variables and move them to the beginning of the configuration section.
    - `existing_ssh_key_name`